 L = Logstash

-Logstash is an open-source data ingestion tool that allows you to collect data from a variety of sources, transform it, and send it to your desired destination.
-With pre-built filters and support for over 200 plugins, Logstash allows users to easily ingest data regardless of the data source or type.
+Logstash is an open-source data ingestion tool that allows you to collect data from various sources, transform it, and send it to your desired destination.
+With prebuilt filters and support for over 200 plugins, Logstash allows users to easily ingest data regardless of the data source or type.

-Logstash is a light-weight, open-source, server-side data processing pipeline that allows you to collect data from a variety of sources, transform it on the fly, and send it to your desired destination.
+Logstash is a lightweight, open-source, server-side data processing pipeline that allows you to collect data from various sources, transform it on the fly, and send it to your desired destination.
 It is most often used as a data pipeline for Elasticsearch, an open-source analytics and search engine.
-Because of its tight integration with Elasticsearch, powerful log processing capabilities, and over 200 pre-built open-source plugins that can help you easily index your data, Logstash is a popular choice for loading data into Elasticsearch.
+Because of its tight integration with Elasticsearch, powerful log processing capabilities, and over 200 prebuilt open-source plugins that can help you easily index your data, Logstash is a popular choice for loading data into Elasticsearch.

 Easily load unstructured data

-Logstash allows you to easily ingest unstructured data from a variety of data sources including system logs, website logs, and application server logs.
+Logstash allows you to easily ingest unstructured data from various data sources including system logs, website logs, and application server logs.

 Flexible plugin architecture

-With over 200 plugins already available on Github, it is likely that someone has already built the plugin you need to customize your data pipeline.
-But if none is available that suits your requirements, you can easily create one yourself.
+With over 200 plugins already available on GitHub, it is likely that someone has already built the plugin that you need to customize your data pipeline.
+But if one is not available that suits your requirements, you can easily create one yourself.